sparkfun/SparkFun_GNSSDO/docs/oscillator.md

 The firmware then monitors the **PVTGeodetic RxClkBias** (as 64-bit float in milliseconds).
 When **RxClkBias** is positive, receiver time is ahead of system time and the oscillator frequency should be reduced.
 When **RxClkBias** is negative, receiver time is behind system time and the oscillator frequency should be increased.
 The firmware will adjust the SiT5358 oscillator frequency via the 26-bit Digital Frequency Control register accordingly.
 As per Appendix D, the frequency will be changed by no more than 3ppb per second.

-The Proportional (P) and Integral (I) terms can be adjusted via the ESP32 firmware settings.
+The Proportional (P) and Integral (I) terms can be adjusted via the [ESP32 firmware settings](./software_overview.md#configure-operation).

 The **LOCK** LED will illuminate and PPS pulses will be generated when RxClkBias is less than 10ns.
 The OLED will show **PPS On** when pulses are being generated.

+The 10ns lock threshold / limit can be changed by the user through the ESP32 USB-C interface and saved in non-volatile memory.

+The Pulse-Per-Second parameters can also be configured by the user through the [ESP32 firmware settings](./software_overview.md#configure-operation): interval, polarity, delay, time scale, max sync age, pulse width.

 * **setPPSParameters, Interval, Polarity, Delay, TimeScale, MaxSyncAge, PulseWidth**

-The 10ns lock threshold / limit can be changed by the user through the ESP32 USB-C interface and saved in non-volatile memory.

-The Pulse-Per-Second parameters can also be configured by the user through the USB-C interface: interval, polarity, delay, time scale, max sync age, pulse width.

 Should **PVTGeodetic Error** indicate an error (i.e. become non-zero), the loop will continue but no changes will be made to the oscillator frequency until the error is cleared.